 Found in: sunscreen

 Oxybenzone is one of the highest-risk chemicals found in sunscreen.
-It acts like estrogen in the body, alters sperm production in animals, and is associated with endometriosis in women [source].
+It acts like estrogen in the body, alters sperm production in animals, and is associated with endometriosis in [source].

 Studies on cells and laboratory animals indicate that oxybenzone and its metabolites may disrupt the hormone system.
-It also has high rates of skin allergy.
+It also has high rates of associated skin allergy.

 11. Dibutyl phthalate, toluene, and formaldehyde